heig-vd-dai-course/heig-vd-dai-course/02-introduction-to-part-1/PRESENTATION.md

 ## What will you learn?

-- How to use Git (professionally)
-- How to use GitHub (professionally)
+- How to use Git, GitHub and Markdown (professionally)
-- How to use Markdown
-- How to create a Java project with Maven and dependencies
+- How to create a Java project with Maven and external dependencies
-- How to use the Java IO API
+- How to use the Java IO API to read/write files with different formats and encodings
-- How to manage different file formats and encodings
+- How to run your Java application in a Docker container

 ![bg right:40%](https://images.unsplash.com/photo-1434030216411-0b793f4b4173?fit=crop&h=720)